 The course will provide a basis for understanding society and the social, as it offers students the most important theoretical inputs from the history of sociology as well as current social problems and questions.
 Students will informed about most influential sociological thinking and thinkers and will analyse social processes and phenomena.
-The relationship between the individual and society will be explored; the role and the place of individual in situations different social (with а special emphasis on childhood and adolescence) in different social institutions (with a special emphasis on family and school).
+The relationship between the individual and society will be explored; the role and the place of individual in different social situations (with а emphasis on childhood and adolescence) in different social institutions (with a special emphasis on family and school).
 The course will include analysis of the core sociological agenda: